ska-telescope/jira-groovy-scripts/README.md

 # jira-groovy-scripts

-Jira scripts used to configure our Jira servers
+Jira scripts used to configure our SAFe(r) implementation.

+The Script Runner plugin is used to execute those in particular contexts.